zihanzzz/ios_yelp_swift/README.md

    - [x] Implement map view of restaurant results.
 - [x] Filter page
    - [x] Implement a custom switch instead of the default UISwitch.
-   - [ ] Distance filter should expand as in the real Yelp app
+   - [x] Distance filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [x] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [x] Use official Yelp color according to Yelp's [StyleGuide](https://www.yelp.com/styleguide/color)
-   - [x] Disabled NavBar translucency to make it look just like the real Yelp app.
 - [x] Support **Force Touch "Peek and Pop"**: on Business Cells.
    - [x] 3D Touch a cell and see a preview of the location on a map.
    - [x] Swipe up for options of **deep-linking** to the following apps: